nuclio/nuclio/docs/setup/minikube/getting-started-minikube.md

 Work around configuration issues in Minikube by giving the kube services cluster admin so that things like kube-dns work in Minikube:

-> Note: You are encouraged to peek at the file before applying it, so that you don't get into the habit of blindly running things on your cluster (akin to running scripts off the internet as root)
+> Note: You are encouraged to peek at the file before applying it, so that you don't get into the habit of blindly running things on your cluster (akin to running scripts off the internet as root).
-> If you don't want to elevate your kube services, run Minikube with RBAC disabled (the default, just omit `--extra-config` from `minikube start`) and skip applying RBAC related files over the course of installing nuclio
+> If you don't want to elevate your kube services, run Minikube with RBAC disabled (omit `--extra-config` from `minikube start`) and skip applying RBAC related files over the course of installing nuclio

 ```sh
 kubectl apply -f https://raw.githubusercontent.com/nuclio/nuclio/master/hack/minikube/resources/kubedns-rbac.yaml